ChildMindInstitute/mindlogger-backend-refactor/README.md

 ## Run Database Migrations

-The database needs to be initialized with tables and starting data via alembic.
+The database needs to be initialized with tables and starting data via alembic (ensure your postgres container is running).

 ```bash
 uv run alembic upgrade head